Nocturnalx/venue_modelling/README.md

     sudo apt install npm
     ```

-2. Setup nginx reverse proxy.

-    You can use `bash setup/nginx_setup.sh` but if that doesnt work or you want to be more careful with what you are doing use the following:
+2. Set up global node packages.

+    To use the default start.sh script and run processes as background tasks install pm2 using the following command:

     ```
-    sudo rm /etc/nginx/sites-enabled/default
-    sudo cp node.conf /etc/nginx/sites-available
-    sudo ln -s /etc/nginx/sites-available/node.conf /etc/nginx/sites-enabled/
-    sudo nginx -t
-    sudo systemctl restart nginx
-    sudo ufw allow 80
-    sudo ufw allow 443
+    sudo npm install -g pm2
     ```

-3. Set up node packages.

-    ***Make sure you are in the same folder as venue_modelling.js and run.sh***
-    ```
-    npm install express
-    npm install multer
-    npm install mysql
-    npm install body-parser
-    npm install -g nodemon
-    ```
+    You might also want to install nodemon which will allow you to view console.log outputs `sudo npm install -g nodemon` that is what the nm_start.sh script uses.

+### nvcc compiler
+1. refer to https://developer.nvidia.com/cuda-downloads for instructions to download and install the cuda-toolkit. (ubuntu does have an apt repo for nvidia-cuda-toolkit however, it is known to cause driver mis-matches so use the outlined way on the nvidia website).

-## setup
+## Setup

 1.
-    If you have a cuda-compatible gpu in your system use:

-    ```
-    bash setup/compile.sh
-    ```

-    Otherwise use the sequential version of the digest algorithm:

-    ```
-    bash setup/seq_compile.sh
-    ```
+    Once all previous steps have been completed, use `bash install.sh` to install necesary local npm packages, setup the nginx proxy and firewall rules, create functional directories, and compile the digest algorithm and send it to /bin/.

 2.
-    You can then use `bash node_start.sh` to run the node.js web server with nodemon and bash `bash digest_start.sh` to start the digest algorithm.
+    You can then use `bash start.sh` to use pm2 to run the node.js webserver and the digest algorith as background processes.

-    To run the servers as detatched processes you can install *screen* with `sudo apt install screen` and run each command in a new screen instance.
+    `bash restart.sh` will restart the pm2 processes and `bash stop.sh` will stop and delete the pm2 processes.